itseez3d/metaperson/docs/business-integration/js_api.md

 * `enableLipsync` - enables LipSync.
 Default value: `false`.
 * `isGifButtonVisible` - specifies if the button to generate GIF is visible.
 Default value: `false`.
 * `isPngButtonVisible` - specifies if the button to generate PNG images is visible.
 Default value: `false`.
+* `isAnimateButtonVisible` - specifies if the button to generate animations is visible.
+Default value: `false`.

 #### MetaPerson Creator Mobile